sawcce/zub-vm/README.md

 > A super-fast, stack-based virtual machine for dynamic languages

 # Warning
-This library has recently been forked and is being reworked on to add new features, don't expect a lot of stuff to be stable.
+This library has been forked for about a year, updates have been slow due to my studies feel free to open PRs/issues I will check them out as fast as I can.

 ## Features